Subaru Head Gasket Problem: The History and The Symptoms

-Subaru is a Japanese automobile manufacturer and one of the largest producers of automobiles across the world.
-Most of their vehicles are more than 1,500 cc and their cars are known for the use of a boxer engine.
-There is another reason for which Subaru is known to the automobile enthusiasts though it is rather an infamous one.
-The Subaru head gasket problem is a stain on the company’s impressive record of manufacturing first-class vehicles.
+Despite many good reputations for their powerful performance, there is another reason why Subaru is known to automobile enthusiasts though it is rather an infamous one.
+And that is the Subaru head gasket problem, which is a stain on the company’s impressive record of manufacturing first-class vehicles.

 If you consider the Subaru head gasket years, you can pinpoint the problem to distinct groups of production years.